ibm-cloud-docs/loadbalancer-service/data-logging.md

    | London | LON01, LON02, LON04, LON05, LON06 |
    | Dallas | DAL00, DAL02, DAL05, DAL06, DAL07, DAL08, DAL09, DAL10, DAL12, DAL13, HOU01, MEX01, SJC01, SJC03, SJC04, SAO01 |
    | Washington DC | MON01, TOR01, WDC01, WDC04, WDC06, WDC07 |
    {: caption="Table 1.
-Mapping between region and datacenter" caption-side="top"}
+Mapping between region and datacenter" caption-side="bottom"}

    Load balancers whose logging was enabled before 22 April 2020, had their logs sent to **Dallas** by default.
 For these load balancers, you can now set the region based on the data center where the load balancer was provisioned.
 To do so, create a logging instance, then disable and re-enable the logging toggle for your load balancer.
    {: note}